vanallenlab/beanie-analysis/README.md

 This repository contains data and code for reproducing analysis presented in the paper.
 To use the BEANIE method for your own analysis, please see installation instructions on [this github repo](https://github.com/vanallenlab/beanie).

-Main Findings:
 <details>

   <summary>
+      <b>Main Findings</b>
+  </summary>

-      <b>With the growth of clinical cancer single-cell RNA sequencing (scRNA-seq) studies, robust differential expression methods for case/control analyses (e.g., treatment responders vs. non-responders) using gene signatures are pivotal to nominate hypotheses for further investigation.
+With the growth of clinical cancer single-cell RNA sequencing (scRNA-seq) studies, robust differential expression methods for case/control analyses (e.g., treatment responders vs. non-responders) using gene signatures are pivotal to nominate hypotheses for further investigation.
 However, current commonly used methods for these analyses present multiple challenges for interpretation: (i) they produce a large number of false positives; (ii) they do not adequately represent the patient-specific hierarchical structure of clinical scRNA-seq data—a problem especially prominent for the tumor compartment due to the higher patient specificity exhibited by tumor cells; and (iii) they do not account for sample-driven confounders that arise from the variability in the number of recovered cells per sample and patient biology.
-Here, we present a novel nonparametric statistical method, BEANIE, to address these issues for investigating differential expression of gene signatures between clinically relevant groups within scRNA-seq data.</b>
+Here, we present a novel nonparametric statistical method, BEANIE, to address these issues for investigating differential expression of gene signatures between clinically relevant groups within scRNA-seq data.
-  </summary>

 1. We benchmark BEANIE's performance relative to conventional methods used in differential gene signature expression analysis scRNA-seq datasets using simulated datasets, and find superior sensitivity-specificity trade-off.
 2. We demonstrate BEANIE's use in real-world clinical datasets in breast cancer, lung cancer and melanoma.